 One reason for this is that protein can fill you up more than other nutrients, and feeling full can stop you from overeating.

-When you're hungry, it's so easy to reach for the pre-dinner nibbles at a restaurant.
+When you're hungry, it's tempting to reach for the pre-dinner nibbles at a restaurant.

 However, this habit can add hundreds of calories to your meal, especially if you're eating pieces of bread and butter.

-Send the bread basket back to avoid eating lots of calories before your main meal arrives.
+Send the bread basket back to avoid eating a lot of calories before your main meal arrives.

-If you're eating out and know a restaurant serves big portions, you can avoid temptation by ordering two appetizers instead of an appetizer and a main course.
+If you're eating out and know a restaurant serves big portions, you can order two appetizers instead of an appetizer and a main course.